knoxa/knoxa.github.io/text/index.md

 I'm not going to be be rigourous about applying mark-up "rules".
 I'm probably not going to be comprehensive either.
 I'll focus my efforts on the documents that interest me.
 I'll develop and extend mark-up iteratively as I explore the documents.
 How I use semantic mark-up will likely change as I explore.

-See my notes [here](mark-up).
+Notes on my use of semantic mark-up are [here](mark-up).